StanfordBDHG/MyHeartCounts-Firebase/assets/scripts/nudge-testing/README.md

 - `ageGroup`: The age group tested
 - `disease`: The disease condition (empty if null)
 - `stateOfChange`: The stage of change (empty if null)
-- `educationLevel`: The education level (empty if null)
+- `educationLevel`: The education level
 - `language`: The language ('en' or 'es')
-- `preferredWorkoutTypes`: The preferred workout types (empty if null)
+- `preferredWorkoutTypes`: The preferred workout types
-- `preferredNotificationTime`: The preferred notification time (empty if null)
+- `preferredNotificationTime`: The preferred notification time
 - `genderContext`: The generated gender context text
 - `ageContext`: The generated age context text
 - `diseaseContext`: The generated disease context text